PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 This command would enable an optional feature for the duration of the `ScriptBlock` identified in the `-ScriptBlock` parameter, and return the feature to its previous state afterwards.
 This allows for easy use of an optional feature over a small section of code.

+### Checking optional feature states within the PowerShell runtime

+Optional features can be enabled or disabled in a session, module, script, or script block.
+Since enabling or disabling an optional feature can happen at different levels, the current state of an optional feature should be maintained in a stack, where the validation logic simply peeks at the top of the stack to see if the feature is enabled or not, popping the top of the stack off when appropriate (when leaving the scope of the module, script, or script block where the feature is enabled).

 ## Alternate proposals and considerations

 ### Extend experimental features to support the enhancements defined in this RFC

-Experimental features and optional features are very similar to one another, so much so that they really only differ in name.
-Given the model for how both of these types of features are used, it may make sense to have them both use the same functionality when it comes to enabling/disabling them in scripts and modules.
-The downside I see to this approach is that optional features are permanent features in PowerShell while experimental features are not, so it may not be a good idea to support more permanent ways to enable experimental features such as `#requires` or enabling an experimental feature in a new module manifest.
+At a glance, experimental features and optional features are very similar to one another, so it was proposed that it may make sense to have them both use the same functionality when it comes to enabling/disabling them in scripts and modules; however, experimental features have a completely different intent (to try out new functionality in a PowerShell session), are only for future PowerShell sessions, and they only have a single on/off state.
+On the other hand, optional features are for the current and future PowerShell sessions, and may be enabled or disabled in various scopes within those sessions.
+For that reason, this approach doesn't seem like a viable solution.
+If we want to change that, perhaps someone should file an RFC against experimental features to make that change.

-### Supporting a `-Scope` parameter like the experimental feature cmdlets do

-The `Enable-OptionalFeature` and `Disable-OptionalFeature` cmdlets could support a `-Scope` parameter like their experimental feature cmdlet counterparts do.
-I felt it was better to remove this for optional features, because it may be risky to allow a command to enable an optional feature in a scope above the one in which it is invoked, influencing behaviour elsewhere.

-### Allow optional features to be disabled at a certain level

-Certain optional features may be so important that PowerShell should be installed with them to be on by default.
-In cases where this happens, scripters should be able to indicate that they want the opposite behaviour in a script file or module, so that they can ensure any compatibility issues are addressed before the feature is enabled in that module/script.
-With this in mind, we could either allow optional features to be disabled at a certain level, or stick with enable only, inversing how the optional feature is designed such that turning it on effectively disables a breaking fix that was deemed important enough to have fixed by default.